PiggyAwesome/useless/README.md

-Yo mamma so fat when she gets cut she bleeds gravy
+Yo mamma so fat, that the Twinkies revolve around her.